Pesticides and bees

 The EU has one of the strictest regulatory systems in the world concerning the approval of pesticides.
 All pesticides on the market have been subject to a thorough assessment to ensure a high level of protection of both human and animal health and the environment.

 Insecticides are, by their nature, toxic to bees.
 However, their use should still be possible if exposure does not occur or is minimised to levels which do not generate harmful effects.

-In 2012, new scientific findings indicate that some insecticides belonging to group of neonicotinoids showed high risks for bees.
+In 2012, new scientific findings indicated that some insecticides showed high risks for bees, namely:

 Regulation on Plant Protection Products

 Regulation (EC) No 1107/2009 provides clear criteria for the approval of active substances including criteria in relation to honey bees.

 It requires a fact-based approach and appropriate risk assessment of any active substance.
 They can be approved only if their use: